 This alarm is activated when free virtual memory drops below a threshold.
-When this alarm is current you should:

 - Look at the Processes page on the Processes drilldown.
-Look at the VM Size (MB) column to see which applications are using the most virtual memory.
-Some applications (such as Microsoft Exchange or Microsoft SQL Server) can have their memory utilization limited. - Close any superfluous processes. - Look at increasing the size of the page file. - · Look at increasing the amount of RAM in the machine.
+Look at the VM Size (MB) column to see which applications are using the most virtual memory. - Some applications (such as Microsoft Exchange or Microsoft SQL Server) can have their memory utilization limited. - · Close any superfluous processes. - · Look at increasing the size of the page file. - · Look at increasing the amount of RAM in the machine.